|The Green Papers|

 Participation in the District of Columbia's delegate selection process is open to all voters who wish to participate as Democrats.
 Voters are permitted register on election day and declare their Party preference on their Voter Registration Card which is a public record.

-Tuesday 9 June 2020 (presumably): 17 of 41 delegates to the Democratic National Convention are pledged to presidential contenders based on the results of the voting in today's District of Columbia Presidential Primary.
+20 of 46 delegates to the Democratic National Convention are pledged to presidential contenders based on the results of the voting in today's District of Columbia Presidential Primary.
 A mandatory 15 percent threshold is required in order for a presidential contender to be pledged National Convention delegates at either the municipal or district wide level.
 Here is how the Democratic Proportional Delegate Allocation Math works.

 National Convention District delegates are slated at the pre-primary caucus and are selected by the D.C.
 Democratic State Party Committee beginning with the highest vote-getting presidential preference.